Updating Your Physician Recruitment Process

 If you are hiring an established physician, chances are they will need to relocate.
 Does your organization pay for moving expenses?
 Which ones?
 Today, other medical facilities are covering things like travel per diems, school transfer assistance, and anything else that makes the transition easier.
 Once you decide what your organization offers, put it in writing and communicate it in the recruiting process.

 Today, with physician burnout such a hot topic, consider vacation or flex time.
 More physicians than ever are striving for a better work-life balance.
-Think thoroughly on how flexible you can be on this sensitive issue.
+Think thoroughly about how flexible you can be on this sensitive issue.

 When you work with PX3 Medical Staffing, we partner with you and your organization.
 That means we function as your ambassador, assuming the role of your physician liaison.
 After taking some time to get to know you and your brand, we find the right fit and skillset for your organization.
 Our efforts on your behalf help build a communication bridge with your organization’s ideal candidates.
 Contact us to learn more.